39 Baby Names From The 1950s That Deserve A Comeback

 Jane!
 If you've ever seen a 1950s children's book, you recognize Jane from the adventures of Dick and Jane.
 I mean, truly, there's probably not a name that encompasses the decade so well.
 Even though it's only one syllable, I feel like it holds a lot of personality, and Nameberry noted that it means "God is gracious."
 So if that's your cup of tea, go for it.

 OK, so Katherine is still fairly popular, but I still love it and think it should make a mega comeback.
-The name means "pure," according to Nameberry and is super classic, with the SSA reporting that it was the 65th most popular name of the 1950s for girls.
+The name means "pure" and is super classic, with the SSA reporting that it was the 65th most popular name of the 1950s for girls.
+And think of all the sweet nicknames like Kate and Kat.

-Man, if Ralph doesn't make you think about a cute little boy running around in your white picket fenced yard, chasing a pup, and finding frogs for his pockets, then what's wrong with you?
+Man, if Ralph doesn't make you think about a cute little boy running around in your white-picket-fenced yard, chasing a pup, and finding frogs for his pockets, then what's wrong with you?
 OK, so all little boys and all little Ralphs don't act like that, but the name is just too endearing.
-According to the SSA, it was the 66th most popular baby boy name in the 1950s, but it's not even ranked now.
+It was the 66th most popular baby boy name in the 1950s, according to the SSA, but it's not even ranked now.
 That means your kid will be totally unique and full of vintage love.

 Such a classic, right?
-Elaine was number 588 in 2017 according to Nameberry, but if you ask me, it should've been higher.
+Elaine was number 588 in 2017, according to Nameberry, but if you ask me, it should've been higher.
 The name literally means "bright, shining light" which is just so sweet.
-I mean, they obviously knew this in the 1950s considering it was chosen for 54,230 baby girls.
+I mean, they obviously knew this in the 1950s considering it was chosen for 54,230 baby girls, reported the SSA.

 I just love the name Joanne and think it's such a sweet name for a little girl, but a great, strong, classic name for an adult.
-According to Nameberry, it means "God is gracious," and is considered a hardly-used classic.
+It also means "God is gracious," and is considered a hardly-used classic.
 But in the 1950s, the name was the 82nd most popular for baby girls.
 Time to bring it back, am I right?

 OK, hear me out.
 I know Howard is strictly "old man" territory, but I still think it's darling.
 The name means "high guardian or brave heart" and was actually number 999 on the popular names list of 2017.
 So, you know, not winning any awards, but still hanging around.
 I think it's just the cutest.

 Maybe I just have a huge soft spot for Alice because it's my own daughter's name, but this moniker is so sweet.
 In the '50s, Alice was the 85th most popular baby girl name, and it's been making a steady comeback the last few years.
-Nameberry noted that the name means "of the noble kind," which I remind my 3-year-old of on the daily.
+It also means "of the noble kind," which I remind my 3-year-old of on the daily.
 Especially when she picks her nose.

 Suze, Suzie, and Suzanne are all sweet things to call your baby, so get all three with this name choice.
 Namberry noted that the name means "lily," and in the '50s, it was in the top 90 names for little girls.